-- ALDI’s prices were an astounding 38 percent lower than the all-store average for our full market basket including comparable national-brand items.
-Its prices were lower than Costco and Sam’s Club—and with ALDI you don’t have to buy in bulk to get these discounts.
+- ALDI’s prices were an astounding 44 percent lower than the all-store average for our full market basket including comparable national-brand items.
+Its prices were lower even than Costco’s and Sam’s Club’s—and with ALDI you don’t have to buy in bulk to get these discounts.

-- Although its prices were higher than ALDI, Trader Joe’s still offered savings compared to most traditional chains.
-Its prices were about 30 percent lower than Whole Foods, 23 percent lower than Sunset Foods, 12 percent lower than Jewel, 11 percent lower than Walt’s, five percent lower than Mariano’s and Woodman’s, and about the same as Target.
+- Although its prices were higher than ALDI’s, Trader Joe’s still offered savings compared to most traditional chains.
+Its prices were about 31 percent lower than Kowalski’s, 26 percent lower than Lunds & Byerlys, 21 percent lower than Whole Foods, 19 percent lower than Cub, 14 percent lower than Hy-Vee, and seven percent lower than Target.

-- ALDI’s savings come with a downside: It was rated middle-of-the-pack on many aspects of quality.
-But ALDI’s was still rated ahead of big chains Jewel, Meijer, Target, and Walmart on our “overall quality” survey question.
+- ALDI’s savings come with a downside: It was rated relatively poorly on many aspects of quality.
+But ALDI’s score was still better than those for big chains Cub, Target, and Walmart for our “overall quality” survey question.

-- Trader Joe’s, on the other hand, continues to earn highly favorable ratings from its customers overall and relatively high ratings for our questions on produce and meat quality.
+- Trader Joe’s, on the other hand, continues to earn highly favorable ratings from its customers overall.

-- Unfortunately, many customers of these unique chains might have to make a second stop elsewhere to buy everything they need: Trader Joe’s carried only 44 percent of the items in our market basket and ALDI carried only 50 percent.
+- Unfortunately, many customers of these unique chains might have to make a second stop elsewhere to buy everything they need: Trader Joe’s carried only 44 percent of the items in our market basket, and ALDI carried only 61 percent.